Opposition claims victory as Ivory Coast counts votes

 The PDCI, in an unprecedented move, forged an election alliance with the centre-left coalition Together for Democracy and Solidarity (EDS), whose driving force is the Ivorian Popular Front (FPI) of former president Laurent Gbagbo.

-Their declared aim is to prevent President Alassane Ouattara and his RHDP party from "consolidating absolute power" in the world's top cocoa grower, formerly a haven of peace and prosperity in troubled West Africa.
+Their declared aim is to prevent Ouattara and his RHDP party from "consolidating absolute power" in the world's top cocoa grower, formerly a haven of peace and prosperity in troubled West Africa.

-In the last legislative vote in December 2016, the RHDP and PDCI were allied, winning an absolute majority with 167 seats.
+In the December 2016 poll, the RHDP and PDCI were allied, winning an absolute majority with 167 seats.

 Last year's crisis shattered that deal.

-The FPI, for its part, lifted a decade-old boycott of electoral politics in order to take part in Saturday's vote, in which more than 1,500 candidates were vying for the votes of roughly seven million people.
+Gbagbo's FPI, for its part, lifted a decade-old boycott of electoral politics in order to take part in Saturday's ballot, in which more than 1,500 candidates were vying for the votes of roughly seven million people.

-Abidjan Mayor Sylvestre Emmou, an opposition candidate, said that three people had been stabbed and injured in the economic capital on an otherwise calm day of voting.
-Election observers reported no other major incidents.
+Ouattara forced Gbagbo out of office in 2011 after a post-election civil war that claimed some 3,000 lives and left the country deeply split.

+After his ouster, Gbagbo, now 75, was flown to the International Criminal Court in The Hague to face war crimes charges arising from that conflict.